-Rather than going through all the changes made during the year, many of which have been discussed in previous quarterly reports, we summarised below the main changes during the fourth quarter.
-The more significant movements were increases in our holdings in Citizen Watch, Nintendo, Canon, NTPC (power generator in India) and Infineon (DRAM and other semiconductors).
-At the same time we took advantage of strong energy prices to trim Royal Dutch (Shell), Reliance Industries (as the family squabble regarding control was resolved), and sold TransOcean (oil rig owner).
+The more significant changes to the portfolio during the quarter were to increase our holdings in Citizen Watch, Nintendo, Canon and NTPC (power generator in India).
+At the same time we took advantage of strong energy prices to trim Royal Dutch (Shell), Reliance Industries (as the family squabble regarding control was resolved) and sold TransOcean (oil rig owner).
 We are almost out of Merck (liquid crystal supplies and drugs) and we declared defeat to our theory that a boom in hard drives would benefit Maxtor.